Industry Insights

 Shifting LIS System Focus: Emphasize Rewards Over Risks in Implementation

-One approach to overcoming hesitation or fear associated with implementing a new LIS laboratory information system software is emphasizing the rewards rather than the potential risks.
-Laboratories can achieve significant improvements by adopting modern medical LIS systems, as demonstrated by real-world examples provided in the following case studies:
+One approach to overcoming hesitation or fear associated with implementing a new laboratory information system is to emphasize the rewards rather than the potential risks.
+Customers can achieve significant improvements by adopting modern medical LIS systems, as demonstrated by real-world examples provided in the following case studies:

 Case Study 1: Learn how Eastern Connecticut Pathology Consultants (ECPC) successfully addressed key operational goals by integrating a contemporary anatomic pathology software solution: The ECPC Success Story: Tripling Productivity & Boosting Net Collections by 35% with LigoLab Informatics Platform.